-The PDD erroneously asserts that "[n]either the Indian Electricity Act of 2003 nor any regulation promulgated by the relevant authority restricts the alternative" of subcritical coal as a potential baseline.
-15 In fact, the Government of Madhya Pradesh has required the use of supercritical or ultra-super critical technology for "any new project using coal as fuel, where the capacity proposed is above 660 MW."
+The PDD erroneously asserts that "[n]either the Indian Electricity Act of 2003 nor any regulation promulgated by the relevant authority restricts the alternative" of subcritical coal as a potential baseline.15 In fact, the Government of Madhya Pradesh has required the use of supercritical or ultra-super critical technology for "any new project using coal as fuel, where the capacity proposed is above 660 MW."16

-In its assessment of subcritical coal as a potential baseline, the PDD assumes that the project would be 1980 MW, well above the threshold for application of the Madhya Pradesh energy policy barring the use of subcritical technology.
+In its assessment of subcritical coal as a potential baseline, the PDD correctly assumes that the project would be 1320MW, well above the threshold for application of the Madhya Pradesh energy policy barring subcritical coal plants.
 Under ACM0013, 660MW and above projects should have been excluded from consideration in the baseline assessment because they would not be in compliance with all legal and regulatory requirements.

-In order to comply with the requirements of ACM0013, the subcritical technology alternative should be excluded from the baseline assessment.
+In order to comply with the requirements of ACM0013, either the subcritical technology alternative should be excluded from the baseline assessment entirely.